fede183/notes/NotesAWS.md

 ### Sustainability
 Sustainability is the ability to continually improve sustainability impacts by reducing energy consumption and increasing efficiency across all components of a workload by maximizing the benefits from the provisioned resources and minimizing the total resources required.

-### QA
-Which pillar of the AWS Well-Architected Framework focuses on the ability of a workload to consistently and correctly perform its intended functions?

-Reliability

 ## Advantages of cloud computing
 - Trade upfront expense for variable expense.
 - Benefit from massive economies of scale.
 - Stop guessing capacity.